miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../web/index.html#non-public-administration-site">The administration site is not accessible or known to public</a>
+                                <a href="../web/index.html#non-public-administration-site">The administration site is not accessible or known to the public</a>
                             </p>

                     </td>